 Who has the time?

-Working through this checklist and applying critical thinking principles is the minimum requirement for assessing the news you hear.
+Working through these checklists and applying critical thinking principles is the minimum requirement for assessing the news you hear.
 I know, I know, who has the time to check everything?
 The amount of "stuff" we have to do, both our responsibilities and what we want to do in life, keeps increasing, just as the amount of news available keeps increasing.
 How do we manage it all?
 First, you will get better and faster at detecting fake news as you practice doing it.
 Second, it's too important for all of us not to do it, and to leave the decisions regarding our lives, our environment, and our future up to people who most likely don't have our best interest at heart.

 All materials © the Regents of the University of Michigan unless noted otherwise.